Research projects

 for sustainable, regional production systems.
 The motivation to delve deeper into research is

-reinforced by the pre-baccalaureate work that is carried out during the project.
+strengthened by the pre-baccalaureate work that is carried out during the project.

 .
 The regularly taken samples are evaluated in the laboratory at the Montanuniversität Leoben.